ashchan/flight-setup/Controllers/VKB_MCG_Ultimate/README.md

 1. Repeat, tis time set type to `Wheel`.
 1. Click `Action/Set` to save to device.

+To use the ministick center push button as both a mouse button and axis/mouse mode switch button:

+1. Identify the ministick center push button, open Button mapping wizard.
+1. From the right dropodown list change `Button` to `uStick Switch`, under `uStick Switch functions` change POV N to `2`, change Switch by to `Tempo B`, then check the `POV mode on start` checkbox.
+1. For the new button appearing below, change `Button` to `Mice`, set type to `Button`, then select `Left Button` or `Right Button`.
+1. Click `Action/Set` to save to device.

+Now short press on the ministick center button acts as mouse left button, while long press switches mouse/axis mode.

+Note: setup like this disables dragging.

 ## Foldable Trigger

 Note: foldable trigger is actually an axis which has the get calibrated in order to work properly.
 When calibrating, be sure to move it from safe (top) to fully triggered (bottom).